rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 ### [tikan]

-[tikan] by [@siebencorgie] is a Rust/Vulkan based 3d engine that tries to use high resolution voxels to real-time ray-trace the final picture.
+[tikan] by [@siebencorgie] is a Rust/Vulkan based 3d engine that tries to use high-resolution voxels to real-time ray-trace the final picture.

 This month a [new video was released][tikan-video] to showcase new voxel renderer: